-If you have dismissed the onboarding panel, you can run this query by following the steps in Create a query in SQL editor later in this article.
+If you have dismissed the onboarding panel, run this query by following the steps in Create a query in SQL editor later in this article.

 If you don’t see the onboarding panel, look for Tasks Completed in the sidebar, and click it.

 In the onboarding panel, click Run your first query.
 The SQL editor appears, loaded with the following query in the query pane: